 There’s a distinct rotten foot odor to them.
 Some, on the other hand, have a putrid sock stench.
 Even if your stomach turns at the prospect of tasting it, they all have flavor profiles that make your tongue smile with pleasure… even if you don’t want to eat it.

 Is it gross cheese that’s been sitting in its filth for a year?
 Or are they something extraordinary?

 The Best Worst Cheese in the World

 1) Casu Marzu

 Of course, the first cheese on this list must be Casu Marzu, a Sardinian cheese that translates the Sardinian language as “rotten cheese.”

 It is made from sheep’s milk and goes beyond the fermentation stage to the decomposition stage when consumed.
 It gets to this decomposition stage thanks to the purposeful introduction of insect larvae, namely the cheese fly.

-This is the only cheese that is of this kind.
+This is the only cheese of this kind.
 The flavor of the cheese is extremely sharp and can linger in your mouth for several hours.

 The only way to describe walking into a closet storing Limburger cheese is that it smells like you just stuck your nose into some liquid armpit sweat.
 This worst cheese originated in the Limburg area of Europe [hence the name of the cheese], now portions of the Netherlands, Germany, and Belgium.

 It isn’t the most popular cheese you’ll find in the United States – most of it comes from one cheese plant in Monroe, Wisconsin.
 Limburger ferments by having bacteria smeared on top of it.
 It’s the same bacteria you’ll find on your body, so this kind of cheese smells like a shower.